vishdaily/blog/_posts/2021-06-07-international-drivers-license-germany.md

 * Biometric photo
 * EU driving license card

+## Costs

+Last time when I applied, it was costing me 16 EUR

 ## Is this international license valid in all countries.

 According to https://www.bmvi.de/SharedDocs/DE/Artikel/StV/Strassenverkehr/gueltigkeit-deutscher-fahrerlaubnisse-fuehrerscheine-im-ausland.html